 I’ve never liked Miller’s voice – it ranks right up there with REO Speedwagon’s Kevin Cronin as the most irritating voice in rock.
 I respect his guitar talent, but like Eric Clapton and Santana, he should probably just stick with the guitar playing, because his voice isn’t up to par.

-Icing on the cake: The coda features a rehash of the first verse, with Miller’s attempt at a Queen/ELO harmony in falsetto, which falls flat – literally.
+Icing on the cake: The coda to the song features a rehash of the first verse, with Miller’s attempt at a Queen/ELO harmony in falsetto, which falls flat – literally.
 It’s so off-key, it makes my skin crawl.

 I’m posting the video for my mom, who may not have heard the song before.
 She may punch me after she listens to it.